 Peanut butter and jam: (typically 1-year shelf life).

-Apples: (they last a couple months, depending on the type of apple and stored in the refrigerator).
+Apples: (they last a couple of months, depending on the type of apple, and are stored in the refrigerator).

 Carrots: (one month, if stored properly in the refrigerator).